On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces

 In particular, we note here that in both the nonsuper case and N=1 super case there is a unique genus-zero surface up to conformal or N=1 superconformal equivalence, respectively.
 However, as proved in this paper, there is a countably infinite number of equivalence classes of N=2 superconformal genus-zero super-Riemann surfaces.
 Thus, in the N=2 superconformal case, the operad structure on the moduli space of genus-zero worldsheets will have considerably more structure in comparison to the nonsuper and N=1 super cases.
 Consequently the algebraic structure imposed on the space of particle states by the worldsheet operad structure has considerably more structure in the N=2 superconformal case than in the analogous conformal and N=1 superconformal cases, where the structure of a vertex operator algebra \cite{H-book} or N=1 Neveu-Schwarz vertex operator superalgebra \cite{B-vosas}, \cite{B-memoir}, \cite{B-iso}, respectively, is imposed.
-In fact, this work indicates that an algebra over the operadic structure of genus-zero N=2 superconformal worldsheets will necessarily carry much more structure than that of an N=2 Neveu-Schwarz vertex operator superalgebra \cite{B-axiomatic}.
+In fact, an algebra over the operadic structure of genus-zero N=2 superconformal worldsheets will necessarily carry much more structure than that of an N=2 Neveu-Schwarz vertex operator superalgebra \cite{B-axiomatic}.